laurenmarar/RoomRater/README.md

 In general, the balanced classifiers did not perform as well as the originals.
 Here's an example of the Random Forest and the Balanced Random Forest predictions in comparison with the actual ratings:

-Impact of balancing on distribution of predicted ratings for the Random Forest Classifier
 ![Random Forest Classifier vs Balanced RF Classifier](./images/ExampleResultsRF.PNG)

-If the real world population is similar to the sample that RoomRater has collected, with many excellent, 10/10-worthy backgrounds, the Random Forest Classifier shows the most potential.
-However, if people's web backgrounds in the real world are less likely to score a 10, the balanced classifiers may be worth considering.
+If the real world population is similar to the sample that Room Rater has collected, with many excellent, 10/10-worthy backgrounds, the Random Forest Classifier shows the most potential.
+However, if people's web backgrounds in the real world are not as attractive as the ones Room Rater selects, incorprating balancing in the classifier may be worth considering.

 The Ordinal Logistic Regression didn't outperform the other classifiers, despite assigning ordinal value to the classes.
 However, further research could explore ordinal classification using the Random Forest or Boosting methodologies.
+A visual assessment showed that it was more likely to predict ratings near 10, which does more cloesly align with Room Rater's rating habits.

 See Jupyter Notebook for full evaluation of each model.